MattWotus/healthy-habitation/README.md

 # healthy-habitation
-A full stack Node.js and React shopping cart app.
+A full-stack Node.js and React shopping cart app.

 ## Technologies Used